top of page

 When someone is said to "beguile," they are using their charisma, wit, or cunning to engage another person's attention, often with the intention of gaining trust, favor, or advantage.
 This term can imply an alluring or enchanting quality that holds someone's interest or affection.
 However, "beguile" can also carry a negative connotation, suggesting the use of trickery or deception to lead someone astray or into making decisions that they might not otherwise make.
 The action of "beguiling" involves the art of influencing or captivating through a combination of charm, allure, and sometimes deceit, making it a versatile verb with both positive and potentially manipulative implications.

-Example sentences of beguile
+Example sentences containing beguile

 1. Her eloquent speech beguiled the audience with its passion.